yasin-erkan/Hotel-Booking-System/README.md

 - **Frontend can't reach the API** – confirm `VITE_BACKEND_URL` is set and Vite was restarted after editing `.env`.
 Axios pulls its base URL at import time.
 - **Signature verification fails** – double-check both `CLERK_SECRET_KEY` (for middleware) and `CLERK_WEBHOOK_SECRET_KEY` (for Svix) are set in your backend environment.
 - **Import resolution errors** – if Vite can't resolve imports, clear the cache with `rm -rf node_modules/.vite` and restart the dev server.
 Ensure all imports use extensionless paths (e.g., `'../../context/AppContext'` not `'../../context/AppContext.jsx'`).
+- **MongoDB connection errors** – if you see "Cannot call `rooms.find()` before initial connection is complete", ensure `ensureConnection()` is called in controllers.
+This is already implemented.
+- **Email not sending** – verify Brevo SMTP credentials are set correctly and sender email is verified in Brevo dashboard.
+Check that `SENDER_EMAIL` matches your verified Brevo sender.
+- **Icon not displaying** – ensure icons are imported directly in components to prevent Vite tree-shaking issues.
+This is already fixed in AllRooms component.

 ## 🚢 Deployment